preactjs/preact-integrations/Readme.md

   Options
-    -m, --mode    'production' or 'development'  (default development) --debug       Print out debugging info  (default false) -h, --help    Displays this message
+    -m, --mode    'production' or 'development'  (default development) --debug       Print out debugging info  (default false) --preact      Path to a preact repo or package to bundle instead of the node_modules version.
+		              Must be a path to the directory containing the root package.json in the Preact repo	 or package.
+    -h, --help    Displays this message
 ```